apache/cordova-docs/docs/en/2.6.0rc1/cordova/camera/parameter/cameraOptions.md

 --------------

 - Set `quality` below 50 to avoid memory error on some devices.
 - When `destinationType.FILE_URI` is used, photos are saved in the application's temporary directory.
-Developers may delete the contents of this directory using the navigator.fileMgr APIs if storage space is a concern.

 Windows Phone 7 and 8 Quirks
 --------------